Skip to main content

 1. Detects the failed pipeline run

-2. Fetches and analyzes the failed job logs with AI
+2. Fetches and analyzes the failed job logs

 3. Posts findings and suggested fixes directly on the PR